jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (j) such other information as may be required by the Commissioner.
 (1B) An Australian ICA company must use, in a shareholder dividend statement, the term “New Zealand imputation credit” to describe the quantity referred to in subsection (1)﻿(g).
-(1C) The company must give the shareholder dividend statement to the shareholder— (a) at the time of payment of the dividend, if paragraph (b) does not apply; or (b) before the date that is 3 months after the time of emigration, if the company is treated under section FL 2 of the Income Tax Act 2007 (which relates to an emigrating company) as paying the dividend.
+(1C) The company must give the shareholder dividend statement to the shareholder— (a) at the time of payment of the dividend, if neither of paragraphs (b) and (c) applies; or (b) before the date that is 3 months after the time of emigration, if the company is treated under section FL 2 of the Income Tax Act 2007 as paying the dividend; or
+  (c) before the date that is 3 months after the earliest of the events described in section FL 3(1)﻿(a) to (c) of that Act occurs, if the company is treated under that section as paying the dividend.
 (2) For the purposes of this section, a shareholder dividend statement is treated as given to a shareholder if it is delivered in a way described in section 14F(4) to—
   (a) the shareholder; or
   (b) a person authorised to act on behalf of the shareholder.
+(3) For the purposes of this section, a company that pays to a shareholder a dividend described in section CD 1(3) of the Income Tax Act 2007 is treated as paying the dividend on the DRCD deferral date.

 ### 30 Statement to shareholder when FDP credit attached to dividend
 [Repealed]